makersacademy/bowling-challenge/README.md

 ### Extract Scope
 - Single page webapp, server based off Sinatra with functionality provided by JavaScript
 - Page displays one game at a time with option to start --> complete --> restart
-- Scores calculated as game progresses - follow offical bowling rules
+- Scores calculated as game progresses - follow official bowling rules
 - No need to maintain persistence between page refreshes
 - Buttons to add score value dynamically change depending on previous roll
 - Animation to make site look pretty (provide as much as time allocation allows)